-Prerequisite: COM 110.
 Basic digital camera techniques; elements of lighting and composition.
 Use of photography in reporting and public relations.
 Caption writing, editing, picture stories.
 Students are required to have a digital camera and photo-editing software.
 3 credits.

-COM 260 DRAMATIC PRODUCTION I
+COM 260 DRAMATIC PRODUCTION

-Prerequisite: COM 110.
-An introduction to the backstage crafts of play production, intended to give the student a broad understanding of the basic principles and technical procedures used in the design of scenery, lighting, and sound.
+An introduction to the backstage crafts of play production, intended to give the student a broad understanding of the basic principles and technical procedures used in the scene design and construction, lighting, sound, costume, and make up.
+Course fee: \$40.
 3 credits.